 Making sunny-side-up eggs is simple.
 All you need are eggs and butter.
 Making this breakfast classic takes just a few minutes when you follow this How To Make Sunny Side Up Eggs tutorial.

-If you are looking for more ways to cook an egg, check out my tutorials on How to Make Scrambled Eggs, How to Make Hard Boiled Eggs, and How to Make A Fried Egg.
+If you want more ways to cook an egg, check out my tutorial on How to Make A Fried Egg.

 Making eggs is an essential kitchen skill everyone needs to have.
 It is a great skill to teach your kids, and this is the perfect tutorial to use to teach them.